 Single Posts

-Single posts refer to any individual page falling under the post type or custom post type you’ve created.
-The general template for these pages is the single.php file.
-If only this file exists in your theme, then all individual posts, including attachment pages and custom post types, would use this file as a template.
+Single posts are any individual content page under the Posts type or a custom post type.
+The general template is single.php.
+If that’s the only file in your theme, all individual posts – including attachments and custom post types – will use it.

 If you want to define a template for a specific custom post type, you can create a file named single-[post_type_name].php.
 For example, if the custom post type is called “Portfolio,” then the file name should be single-portfolio.php.

-There is also an option to be more specific with attachment pages using the attachment.php file.
-Regarding attachment pages, you can even go deeper and set a template based on the type of file (MIME Type), for example, image.php or video.php.
+You can also be more specific with attachment pages using attachment.php.
+For attachments you can go even deeper and set a template based on the MIME type, for example image.php or video.php.

 /*** Single Post Hierarchy ***/